Lessani252/SGWR/README.md

 Software:
 ---------
-The Python packages for serial and parallel version of the model and also its Graphic User Interface (GUI) tool is available in this repository: https://github.com/Lessani252/FastSGWR
+You can easily install the python packages using (pip install sgwr), and then both the serial and parallel versions of the libraries are installed.
+For GUI downloading, please download this setup (SGWR_Model_WINDOWS_0.3_setup.exe) from the above and just follow the installation steps.
+You should be able to run the GUI in your local computer without using any programming.
+More details are available in this repository: https://github.com/Lessani252/FastSGWR.

 Multiscale SGWR:
 ---------